telescope0606/highlight-navigation/README.md

 Contributing to Highlight Navigation
 ------------------------------------

-Contributions and pull requests are very welcome.
-Please have a look at my to do's in the js file notes.
+Contributions and pull requests are very welcome!

 Highlight Navigation Demos
 ---------------------------------------